 Parents who joke and pretend with their children are teaching them important life skills, research by the University of Sheffield has revealed.
 The study showed that children as young as 16 months old naturally learn the difference between joking and pretending by picking up on their parents' cues.
 It also showed understanding the difference between the two allows children the opportunity to learn, imagine, bond, and think in abstract ways.

-Researchers from the University's Department of Psychology carried out two studies; one involved parents being asked to joke and pretend with their 16 to 20 month old children using actions.
+Researchers from the University's Department of Psychology carried out two studies; one involved a parent being asked to joke and pretend with their 16 to 20-month-old children using actions.
 Jokes involved misusing objects like putting food on their heads and pretend play included activities like washing hands without soap or water.
-In the second study, parents of 20 to 24 month olds were asked to joke and pretend verbally with their toddlers.
-Pretend play included parents telling their children a round block was a horse and jokes included mismatching items like saying that a toy chicken was a hat.
+In the second study, parents of 20 to 24-month-olds were asked to joke and pretend verbally with their toddlers.
+Pretend to play included parents telling their children, the round block was a horse and jokes included mismatching items like saying that a toy chicken was a hat.

 The research, which was published in Cognitive Science, found parents can offer explicit cues to help distinguish between joke and pretend intention contexts and children, even as young as 16 months old, pick up on those cues.
 In both studies parents showed more disbelief and less belief through their language and actions when joking in comparison to pretending.
 In response their children showed less belief through their actions and the older children showed less belief through their language.
 Dr Elena Hoicka, from the Department of Psychology, added: "The study shows just how important play is to children's development.
 Parents who pretend and joke with their children offer cues to distinguish the difference between the two and toddlers take advantage of these cues to perform.
 "For example, if a parent said something like, 'That's not really a hat!' children would realise it was a joke, and not real, and would avoid putting the toy chicken on their head.
 "But if parents were pretending that, for example, a block was a horse, they might repeatedly make the block gallop, which would encourage children to do the same, and understand that the block really was a horse in their imagination."